 top of page

 You have been working with flat pieces so far.
-Today, you will take that same fabric and turn it into something useful.
+Today, you will use the same stitch (single crochet) and turn it into something useful.
 This is where crochet starts to feel real.
 You will be making a small pouch to store your crochet hooks.
 Something simple, practical, and completely handmade by you.

 What You will Make

 A crochet hook pouch that can hold your basic tools neatly.
-You can also use it for earbuds or other small items.
+You can also use it as: -

 Techniques You will Learn